riceissa/issarice.com/wiki/uw-year-one-in-review.md

 That isn't to say I didn't learn anything academically: I still learned a fair amount in math courses I took in the latter two quarters, namely differential equations in [MATH 135]() and rigorous linear algebra in [MATH 136](); I also knew close to nothing about climate modelling so everything in [ATM S 559]() was new.

 As for disappointment with the university experience, this was mostly due to college being essentially identical to high school.
-I still found homework tedious and unrewarding, and myself unable to connect with all but a few people^[I have mostly given up on making friend in real life.
+I still found homework tedious and unrewarding, and myself unable to connect with all but a few people^[I have mostly given up on making friends in real life.
 If real-life interactions lead to friendships, then that is great, but I find online interaction to be much more rewarding in large part.].
 To be sure, there was greater freedom---but to do what, exactly?
 For someone not interested in partying and drinking, college freedom isn't too useful, except to skip lectures (but even here, many classes force attendance through "class participation" grades or clickers).